Geonovum/KP-APIs/API-strategie-extensies/ext-hypermedia.md

   <p>While it might be tempting to provide navigation controls for every possible client interaction, navigation links must be added sparingly.
 Only when there is a clear functional goal / added value, additional navigation controls should be provided.</p>
 </div>

-<p class="note">We intentionally chose not to implement other parts of the [[HAL]] specification, since many aspects (e.g.  <code>_embedded</code> objects, CURIEs, templating, etc.) would introduce needless complexity for both client and server.
-To avoid confusion and to prevent unpredictable or erronous behaviour when using standard client implementations, the <code>application/hal+json</code> media type should not be used.
-Thus, responses must always be provided in the plain JSON media type (<code>application/json</code>).</p>

 ### External links

 External links are references to URIs outside of the scope of the originating API.
 These links can point to literally any location on the web; they may even point to URIs which are not dereferencable at all (e.g. in case they are used as a universal identifier only).
 A few examples: